wwiens/TraktSkill/README.md

 ## Installing as a Skill

 This repo is designed to work as an **[OpenClaw](https://docs.openclaw.ai/tools/skills)** skill.
-Once installed, Claude will automatically use the `trakt` CLI to answer Trakt.tv questions.
+Once installed, OpenClaw will automatically use the `trakt` CLI to answer Trakt.tv questions.

 It is also compatible with **Claude Code** skills.